pyuriy/devops/rhel7-8-upgrade.md

 After rebooting, update to the latest RHEL 8:
 - Re-register: `subscription-manager register --org="IaaS_Org" --activationkey="iaas-rhel8"`.
 - Update: `yum -y update`.
-- Apply security fixes (e.g., SSH hardening per DMT-2554) and mark vulnerabilities resolved in your ops center.
+- Apply security fixes (e.g., SSH hardening, etc)

 This process has streamlined upgrades in my production environments, turning potential headaches into successes.
 Test in a staging setup first, and consider automating with Ansible for consistency.

 Have you faced unique challenges during a RHEL upgrade?
-Share your experiences or questions below—I’d love to connect and help!
+Share your experiences or questions below.
+I’d love to connect and help!
 Like, share, or follow for more IT insights.

 #RHEL #LinuxAdmin #SysAdmin #DevOps #Leapp #UpgradeGuide #ITOperations #RedHat